opensim/opensim/README.md

 # Compiling OpenSim

-Please see BUILDING.txt if you downloaded a source distribution and need to build OpenSim before running it.
+Please see BUILDING.md if you downloaded a source distribution and need to build OpenSim before running it.

 # Running OpenSim on Windows